jwiegley/johnwiegley/drafts/drafts.md

 I would also propose a non-literal reading of Násút as it refers to the human condition.
-In those moments when we truly abandon self, when a love for all beings dawns in our hearts and causes us feel disconnected from time and the immediate space of our bodies -- in those moments I believe we taste what our creation is meant for, the next realms of being.
+In those moments when we truly abandon self, when a love for all beings dawns in our hearts and causes us to feel disconnected from time and the immediate space of our bodies -- in those moments I believe we taste what our creation is meant for, the next realms of being.
 It's not just our physical humanity we are to get past, it is the limitations of a mortal perspective, a mortal world-view, a mortal understanding.

 Such as, for example, when a person reads Scripture too literally, in terms of its apparent, physical meaning only, and then takes up arms against the